diegofelipeer/github-final-project/README.md

 There are many README templates available.
 However, I did this one

-Since this is a project in progress I might be updating the files based on the development.
+Since this is a project in progress I might be updating the file based on the development.

 Thanks for reading this